fredadun/LorePinProjectV3/docs/ProjectManagement/README.md

    - Assign issues to team members and update the project board

 3. **Execute the sprint**:
+   - Follow the [Development Process Guide](./DevelopmentProcessGuide.md) for implementing features
    - Hold daily standups to track progress
    - Update the project board as tasks progress
    - Conduct mid-sprint reviews to address any blockers